-- Soakin Oak Springs: A perfect baby and small toddler play land.
-There is a tiny slide, water spouts, and a slightly deeper area that is relatively shallow.
+- Soakin’ Oak Springs: A perfect baby and small toddler playland.
+There is a little slide, water spouts, and a slightly deeper area that is still relatively shallow.

 - Whooping Hollow: A play pool for children under 52 inches with a variety of smaller water slides.

 - Caribou Creek: Lazy River with one and two-person rafts.

 - Big Foot Pass: This was a kiddie water obstacle course.
 There was a cargo net above giant floating lily pads that were surprisingly hard to cross.

 - Chinook Cove: Here you can play water basketball in the pool or hop on various pool floats

 - Alberta Falls: A thrilling, four-story raft water slide with whipping turns with a slide track that takes you outside and back inside.
 Also, you can choose between one and two-person rafts for a family experience